eam-00/Util-scripts/README.md

 ## get-sysinfo.sh

-Get all sorts of information on a Linux box and save that info onto a log file.
+Get all sorts of information on a Linux box (Linux, kernel, CPU, RAM, Network, etc, etc.) and save that info onto a log file.

 **reboot-email.sh**